mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 While the term "decentralization" has a long history of use in economics, politics, religion, and international development, Baran gave one of the first definitions relevant to computer networking, as a condition when "complete reliance upon a single point is not always required." {{RAND}}

 Avoiding technical centralization -- while not a trivial topic -- is relatively well understood.
-Doing so for political and economic centralization is considerably more challenge, especially when using only technical tools (like protocol design).
+Avoiding political and economic centralization using only technical tools (like protocol design) is considerably more difficult.
 Several issues are encountered.

 First, identifying which aspects of a function to decentralize and how to do so can be difficult, both because there are often many interactions between different types and sources of centralization, and because centralization sometimes only becomes clear after the function is deployed at scale.